 - Capital Markets Group.
-The Ares Capital Markets Group currently manages a variety of funds and investment vehicles that have approximately \$5.0 billion of committed capital, primarily focusing on syndicated senior secured loans, high yield bonds, distressed debt and other liquid fixed income investments.
-The Capital Markets Group focuses primarily on liquid fixed income debt securities and other publicly traded debt securities. - Private Debt Group.
+The Ares Capital Markets Group currently manages a variety of funds and investment vehicles that have approximately \$5.9 billion of committed capital, focusing primarily on syndicated senior secured loans, high yield bonds, distressed debt, other liquid fixed income investments and other publicly traded debt securities. - Private Debt Group.
 The Ares Private Debt Group manages the assets of Ares Capital.
 The Private Debt Group focuses primarily on non-syndicated first and second lien senior loans and mezzanine debt. - Private Equity Group.
 The Ares Private Equity Group manages the Ares Corporate Opportunities Fund, or "ACOF," which has \$750 million of committed capital.
 ACOF generally makes private equity investments in middle market companies and in amounts substantially larger than the private equity investments anticipated to be made by Ares Capital.
 The Private Equity Group generally focuses on control-oriented equity investments in under-capitalized companies or companies with capital structure issues.